NickPerlich/Bettermo/APISpec.md

 ### 2.4 Get Members - `/groups/{group_id}` (GET)

-Lists all users in the specified group.
+Lists all users in the group with gid group_id.

 **Returns**: